 These are beneficial in professional printing environments so users don’t have to continuously disrupt their workflow to stop and reload paper mid-job.

-Otherwise, heavier or thicker media, such as photo paper, film, vinyl, or other special material is sold in shorter lengths, typically 100 to 150 feet.
+Otherwise, heavier or thick inkjet media, such as photo paper, film, vinyl, or other special material is sold in shorter lengths, typically 100 to 150 feet.

 The core size refers to the diameter of the cardboard tube inside the rolled paper.
 Plotter paper rolls for inkjet printers are sold on 2-inch cores.